-In Rockbot Music, the term 'Schedules' replace 'Stations'.
-If you had used an older version of Rockbot previously, your pre-existing Station(s) have been automatically converted over with all content intact.
+In the newest version of Rockbot Music, the term 'Schedules' replace 'Stations'.
+If you used an older version of Rockbot, your existing Station(s) have been converted to Schedules.

 A Schedule stores what music plays, and when, over the course of a single day.
-A Schedule can be as small as a single Playlist that goes all day, but you are able to space different playlists out for different times of day and overlap them to add more depth to your music and avoid repetition.
+A Schedule can be as small as a single Playlist that goes all day, or different playlists for different times of day.
+You can also overlap them to add more depth to your music and avoid repetition.

-The start and end times for your Schedule will be based on the earliest start time and latest end time you have configured in your Music Hours setting.
+The start and end times for your Schedule are based on the earliest start time and latest end time you have in your Music Hours.

-If you manually start or music after (or before) hours (for a special event, for example), the system will default to the music you had set to play at closing the night before.
+If you manually start or music after (or before) hours (for a special event, for example), the system will play the most recent set music.
 A simple way to adjust for this is to use our Override your active playlists ability to set the mood.

 Select the schedule you want to edit by clicking on it from this list.

-Once you have selected your schedule, you can control which one is active on which days by setting the days of the week they will play.
+Once you have selected your schedule, you can control which is active on each day by setting the days in the bar on top.